Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 Knadna accepted one and popped it into her mouth.
 "It's...familiar.
 But I can't place it."

 "MuAku grape."
 Lesry said.
-Knadna expressed surprise---the fruit, an Aru native perennial, was unpalatably tart when freshly picked, and disintegrated into emetic watery mush very swiftly.
+Knadna expressed surprise - the fruit, an Aru native perennial, was unpalatably tart when freshly picked, and disintegrated into emetic watery mush very swiftly.
 The sweet spot in the middle where the grape's disintegrating chemical structure was deliciously piquant without puckering the mouth lasted barely a few hours.
-"She takes the freshly-picked grape and heats it in an oven for some time at a low temperature, drying it out and preserving it---as you can no doubt taste---at the pinnacle of its palatability.
+"She takes the freshly-picked grape and heats it in an oven for some time at a low temperature, drying it out and preserving it - as you can no doubt taste - at the pinnacle of its palatability.
 The discovery of this technique alone might be the most valuable thing we find on this expedition.
 It would turn MuAku into a viable export crop."

 That was another reason to like Lesry.
 His imagination wasn't sadly limited to his field like so many Corti's were.
 He saw the opportunities.